wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/4-navigate-collaboration-manager.md

 1. To add a new note, select **New note**.

-1. You can then provide details regarding the loan.
-In the example below, we're providing notes regarding the last meeting we had with the customer.
+1. You can then provide details about the loan.
+In the example below, we're providing notes about the last meeting we had with the customer.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the loan application on the Notes tab showing the new note with changes to be saved.](../media/notes.png)](../media/notes.png#lightbox)